-Bleakley is the Sponsor of successful Investigational New Drug applications to the FDA and Principal Investigator of two ongoing and one recently completed clinical trial evaluating depletion of naïve T cells from allogeneic peripheral blood stem cell grafts to prevent GVHD.
-The research group is also currently completing the development of an adoptive T cell immunotherapy trial involving genetic modification of donor T cells using a lentiviral vector to express a T cell receptor specific for the minor histocompatibility antigen HA-1.
+Dr. Bleakley is the sponsor of successful Investigational New Drug applications to the FDA and Principal Investigator of one ongoing and two recently completed clinical trials evaluating depletion of naïve T cells from allogeneic peripheral blood stem cell grafts to prevent GVHD.
+The research group has also developed an adoptive T cell immunotherapy trial involving genetic modification of donor T cells using a lentiviral vector to express a T cell receptor specific for the minor histocompatibility antigen, HA-1.

 Dossa RG, Cunningham T, Sommermeyer D, Medina-Rodriguez I, Biernacki MA, Foster K, Bleakley M. Development of T-cell immunotherapy for hematopoietic stem cell transplantation recipients at risk of leukemia relapse.

 Bleakley M, Heimfeld S, Loeb KR, Jones LA, Chaney C, Seropian S, Gooley TA, Sommermeyer F, Riddell SR, Shlomchik WD.
 Outcomes of acute leukemia patients transplanted with naive T cell-depleted stem cell grafts.

 Bleakley M, Otterud BE, Richardt JL, Mollerup AD, Hudecek M, Nishida T, Chaney CN, Warren EH, Leppert MF, Riddell SR. Leukemia-associated minor histocompatibility antigen discovery using T-cell clones isolated by in vitro stimulation of naive CD8+ T cells.